grames02/first_one/README.md

 So, I realized first off.
 Download wb in my service folder.
 Coolio, did that!
 After that, I went in and mainly messed around with the backend (aka my index.js) ad my frontend (specifically my app.jsx.)
 From here, I needed to decide what I wanted WebSocket to do.
 So after thinking about it, I decided to make it display the votes that have taken place, on each page.
 I've been messing around trying to make it work, but no luck thus far.
 Oh, I also updated the vite file, per the instructions.

+OK!!!!
+I THINK I'm FINALLY DONE!!!!!
+The main problem was that I was inconsistently using ws, and wss.
+There were some other minor syntax errrors as well.
+Ultimately, I also added a ws-server.js file to my backend (I'll upload it with the rest of my code).

+I implemented all of the project requirements for this deliverable.
 I still haven't been able to find the problem with making it appear on my frontend.
 I'll work more on it tomorrow, more then.

 ## Next Day, 4/15/2025